connery-io/connery-sdk/README.md

 - [Native Clients](https://docs.connery.io/docs/native-clients/)
 - [Community Clients](https://docs.connery.io/docs/community-clients)

-To add your connector or client to the lists, see the [Contributing Guide](/CONTRIBUTING.md).
+To add your connector or client to the lists, see our [contributing guide](/CONTRIBUTING.md).

 ## 📖 Documentation